jwb4335/corporate_finance_and_reality/README.md

 "Main.ipynb" displays all results.
 Results are displayed in order of section.
 Results from appendices connected to each section are also displayed.
 For example, Section I displays figures/tables from Section I in the text and from Appendix A2.

-Results are also displayed in .html and .pdf.
+Results are also displayed in  pdf.

 Whenever a figure was created in Python, it is displayed here.
 Many figures in the paper were finalized in Excel, so we only print the underlying data for those figures.